Atharva224/Abaqus-Microchip-FEM/README.md

 ## License

 This project is shared for academic and educational purposes.
-If you use or reference this work, please credit the author and the Fraunhofer Institute for Solar Energy Systems ISE.
+If you use or reference this work, please credit the author.